guilhemmarchand/trackme/docs/userguide.rst

 - **monitoring:** the monitoring state of this data source, can be enabled or disabled
 - **data_monitoring_level:** defines the criteria level of the data source monitoring, valid values are sourcetype (default) or index
 - **data_monitoring_wdays:** defines the week days monitoring rule for the data source, different values are possible and exposed further in this documentation

+**Trackers:**

+The update of the data source monitoring collection is driven by the execution of the data source scheduled tracker reports:

+- TrackMe - Data sources availability short term tracker, runs every 5 minutes over the last 4 hours
+- TrackMe - Data sources availability short term tracker, runs every hour over the last 7 days

+Both tracker reports rely on extremely fast and cost less tstats queries.
+Even on very large environments, the tracker's run time and running costs are very limited.

 Data hosts availability tracking
 ================================